-Talent Bearish 6
+Talent Negative 6

 Pentagon Severs Ivy League Ties: A New Era for Elite Talent Pipelines